Academic Standing, Satisfactory Academic Progress, and Financial Aid

 Federal regulations require that institutions establish, publish, and apply standards to monitor student progress toward completion of a certificate or degree at a pace at which they can succeed.

-All students are expected to make both quantitative and qualitative progress toward a degree in a timely manner while maintaining continued good academic performance.
-All matriculated student records will be reviewed at the conclusion of each semester to ensure they meet Satisfactory Academic Progress standards, regardless of whether they receive financial aid.
-A matriculated student is defined as a part- or full-time student who has been officially accepted through the admissions process and is a degree seeking candidate.
+All students are expected to make progress toward a degree in a timely manner while maintaining continued good academic performance.
+Academic Standing and Satisfactory Academic Progress statuses will be reviewed for each matriculated student at the conclusion of each term, regardless of whether they receive financial aid.
+A matriculated student is defined as a part- or full-time student who has been officially accepted through the admissions process and is a degree-seeking candidate.

-Bay Path University’s Satisfactory Academic Progress (SAP) standards are the same as the federal requirements for financial aid recipients.
+Bay Path University’s Academic Standing and Satisfactory Academic Progress (SAP) standards are the same as the federal requirements for financial aid recipients.
 To be eligible for student financial aid, students must meet these requirements.
-Bay Path University defines Satisfactory Academic Progress standards as maintaining a cumulative and term grade point average of 2.00 or higher while achieving a passing grade in 67% of cumulative credits attempted in their degree program.
-Please reference the additional standards below for further information regarding course grade requirements for your program.
-Cumulative credits attempted include repeated, forgiven, withdrawn and incomplete courses.
+For undergraduate students, Bay Path University defines Academic Standing and Satisfactory Academic Progress standards as maintaining a cumulative and term grade point average of 2.00 or higher while achieving a passing grade in 67% of cumulative credits attempted in their degree program.
+For students who meet these requirements at the end of the term, no follow up is necessary.
+This policy describes satisfactory academic progress details for students who do not meet these requirements.
+Please reference the additional standards below for further information regarding course grade requirements for specific programs.
+Cumulative credits attempted include repeated, forgiven, withdrawn, and incomplete courses.

 Certain programs have additional SAP standards beyond those listed above, and are referenced in detail below: